coodoo/xstate-examples/crud-v1-services/README.md

 - This is a typical CRUD applicaiton with master/detail/modal screens.

-- Demonstrating how to model CRUD application with `xstate` using `parallel states` to control screen switching and `context` to replace redux.
+- Demonstrating how to model CRUD application with `xstate` using `parallel` states for screen transition and manage states using xstsat's `extended context` to replace redux.

 ## What to see in this example